Understanding: environmental sciences, ethics and psychology, socio-economic conditions, social needs of the public

 Atmosphere: Often in an office, though national travel will likely be necessary.

-Skills: problem solving, critical thinking, organization, research, report writing, computers, analysis, mechanical and electrical engineering.
+Skills: problem solving, public speaking, critical thinking, organization, research, negotiation, report writing.